adarsh-chakraborty/React-Notes/README.md

 A thunk is simply a function that delays an action until later.

-A Action creator function that does **not** return the action itself but another function which eventually returns the action.
+A Action creator function that does **not** return the action itself but another function which eventually returns the action with `type` and `payload`.

 How to write our own Custom action creator:

 - Go to the end of the slice file.
-- Create a function which returns an action object with `type` and `payload`.
+- Create a function which returns another function.
+- The returned function will receive `dispatch` function as parameter, as if we need to dispatch something inside.
+- The returned function **can be async.**

 ```javascript
 // This is a normal action which is created automatically.